okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 - eat lunch on the scenic patio of The Blasket Centre, a small & wonderfuly architected museum
 - returned to Tig Bhric & West Kerry Brewery to pick up leftbehinds and a bottle of beer for my friends Kieran & C
 - visit the [Gallarus Oratory](https://en.wikipedia.org/wiki/Gallarus_Oratory), a small stone house believed to be over a thousand years old

+##### Part II
-- drove to Tralee to buy spray paint to cover some scratches on the rental car's front bottom bumper
+- drive to Tralee to buy spray paint to cover some scratches on the rental car's front bottom bumper
 - meet with my friend Kieran in his village of Knocknagoshel during a scavenger hunt he helped organize for the local kids
 - chat with Kieran's girlfriend's mom about the village, England, immigration, the patriarchy, and more
 - go to the pub with Kieran & another local B who until recently was working for the UN in Kenya